Sudhakordas/Sudhakordas/README.md

-m Sudhakar,  pursuing B.Sc in Computer  Science and Engineering.
+I am Sudhakar,  pursuing B.Sc in Computer  Science and Engineering.
 I'm  aspiring Data Scientist, Machine and Deep Learning Engineer.

 For last 1 year i am in the journey of learning about Data Science and it was completely self thought.Having a good amount of knowledge about Data Science life cycle, i have done some complete end to end project on both Machine and Deep learning.